joshbegley/nyt-latest/README.md

 **NHL trade grades: Kraken take low-risk bet on Kaapo Kakko, Rangers get little in return**\
-`Kakko never lived up to his ceiling in New York and he is the type of reclamation project the Kraken should have been targeting.`\
+`Kakko never lived up to his ceiling in New York, and he is the type of reclamation project the Kraken should be targeting.`\
 https://nytimes.com/athletic/6005250/2024/12/18/nhl-trade-grades-rangers-kaapo-kakko-kraken/

 **Top transfer QB John Mateer commits to Oklahoma after 3 years at Wazzu**\